 top of page

-How Do You Word Your Wedding Invitations
+Crafting Your Unique Wedding Invitations

-1. Who is doing the inviting?
+Who is Doing the Inviting?

 Mr & Mrs X

-Together with thier families
+Together with Their Families

-Mr & Mrs X invite you to the wedding of their daughter Mary X to Mark Y son of Mr & Mrs Y
+Mr & Mrs X invite you to the wedding of their daughter Mary X to Mark Y, son of Mr & Mrs Y

-Mr X & Mrs Z invite you to the wedding of their daughter Mary X to Mark Y son of Mr & Mrs Y
+Mr X & Mrs Z invite you to the wedding of their daughter Mary X to Mark Y, son of Mr & Mrs Y

 The Couple

-The two getting married are the sole contributors to the wedding.
+This option indicates that the two getting married are the sole contributors to the wedding.

 You are invited to the wedding of

-1. Extending the invtation
+Extending the Invitation

-Cordinally invite you to attend
+Cordially invite you to attend

-A traditional and rather formal sounding option.
+A traditional and formal-sounding option.

 Request the honour of your presence